-During the Early Dynastic Period, the falcon of Horus was in fact part of the name of the king (Aha was known as Horus-Aha, “Horus who fights” or “fighting hawk”), but it soon became symbolic of Kingships in itself.
-Until the early Old Kingdom, it was the king´s official name.
-After this time the nomen and prenomen became more popular for official texts.
-However, the title was still used and by the New Kingdom elaborate designs showed Horus is wearing the double crown and is accompanied by the sun and a uraeus.
+During the Early Dynastic Period, the falcon of Horus was part of the name of the king (Aha was known as Horus-Aha, “Horus who fights” or “fighting hawk”), but it soon became symbolic of kingship in itself.
+Until the early Old Kingdom, it was the king’s official name.
+After this time, the nomen and prenomen became more popular for official texts.
+However, the title was still used, and by the New Kingdom, elaborate designs showed Horus is wearing the double crown and is accompanied by the sun and a uraeus.

 Golden Horus name

 The golden Horus name represents the falcon god Horus perched on a symbol that usually represents “gold”.
 However, its meaning is hotly disputed.
 The Greek equivalent of the title (on the Rosetta Stone) translates as “superior to (his) foes”, and so it is suggested that the title indicates that Horus has been victorious over Set, “the Ombite” (Ombos was called “Nubet” in Egyptian and was written using the glyph for gold to represent the phonetic elements “Nub”).